 Arctic Research and Policy

-The Division of Polar Programs (PLR) supports NSF's implementation of the Arctic Research and Policy Act.
+The Office of Polar Programs (OPP) supports NSF's implementation of the Arctic Research and Policy Act.

 ARCTIC RESEARCH AND POLICY ACT (ARPA)